GST on construction materials in 2025: Latest revised rates after GST 2.0

 GST on gravel and crushed stone

-Building stones such as basalt, sandstone, porphyry, and other similar materials are taxed at a 5% GST rate.
-Likewise, pebbles, gravel, and crushed stones used in concrete also attract a 5% GST.
+Building stones such as basalt, sandstone, porphyry, and other similar materials continue to be taxed at 5%.
+Likewise, pebbles, gravel, and crushed stones used in concrete also attract a 5% GST rate.
+This slab remains unchanged under the 2025 revisions.

 GST on marble and granite